Sugar Coating|Stages of Sugar Coating

 Smoothing

-• Third step in sugar coating is smoothing.
+• The third step in sugar coating is smoothing.

 • Smoothing is also known as grossing or final rounding.